-Shopping : Ladauree for macaroons, Market Square for all sorts of antiques & knick knacks depending on the day.
-Neal’s Yard is a must, and all the surrounding streets for little bits of fashion, beauty, cheese and organic beauty.
-Long Acre for Stanford’s Maps (an amazing shop of maps & books for any intrepid traveller).
+Ladauree for macaroons, Market Square for all sorts of antiques & knick knacks depending on the day.
+Neal’s Yard is a little walk away but it’s a must.
+All the surrounding streets for little bits of fashion, beauty, cheese and organic beauty, make it exceptionally charming.
+Stanford’s Maps is an amazing shop of maps & books for any intrepid traveller.

 Fresh Air : Covent Garden Market square, or the quiet hidden garden behind St Paul’s Church, Temple Gardens.

-He said: “Love the James Bond exhibition, that and brunch at Balthazar”
+He said: “Love the James Bond exhibition, that and brunch at Balthazar does me nicely”

 Teens said: Totally divided: Girls “Love the shopping & Neal Street.”
-Boys “Like the vibe on the festival days, and street acts and just hanging out”
+Boys “Like the vibe on the festival days, the street acts and just hanging out”